-- 355. The five main priority adaptation options that were tentatively identified for the human health sector from the MCA exercise were as follows: - (a) Amend/develop legislation, regulations, standards, codes, plans, policies, and/or programs - (b) Monitor and collect data; develop warning system about dangerous for health climate change phenomena - (c) Carry out public education and awareness outreach - (d) Work in partnership and cooperation: intra- and intersectoral (local, national, and international) - (e) Carry out research/raise knowledge-base
+- 356. The five main priority adaptation options that were tentatively identified for the human health sector from the MCA exercise were as follows: - (a) Monitor and collect data; develop warning system about dangerous for health climate change phenomena - (b) Carry out public education and awareness outreach - (c) Work in partnership and cooperation: intra- and intersectoral (local, national, and international) - (d) Carry out research/raise knowledge-base

-356. Building on the stakeholders' MCA prioritization contributions, the experts responsible for the sector assessment report assessed the proposed adaption options for the tourism sector and, using their professional judgement, suggested the following prioritization of CCA options.
+357. Building on the stakeholders' MCA prioritization contributions, the experts responsible for the sector assessment report assessed the proposed adaption options for the tourism sector and, using their professional judgement, suggested the following prioritization of CCA options.